-Join Dave Schultze for an in-depth discussion in this video What you should know before watching this course, part of Rendering Fundamentals with Rhino and V-Ray.
+Join Dave Schultze for an in-depth discussion in this video What you should know before watching this course, part of Rhino and V-Ray: Rendering.

 Compared to most other software, 3-D programs are one of the most time consuming to learn and then you have the technical challenges of rendering on top of it.
 Fortunately Viewer has a lot of great features that will help you get nice results very quickly.
 If you are still stressing here are a few tips that may shorten your learning curve and reduce your fears.
 First you should be familiar with Rhino.
 The reason is the entire course is focused on rendering with V-Ray inside of Rhino.
 Second photography skills can be very helpful.
 V-Ray uses a lot of real world equivalents to leverage knowledge of cameras.